InFact-coop/rsbc/README.md

 ![about us](https://user-images.githubusercontent.com/23310908/33604777-155fd3c2-d9af-11e7-8f68-87d5d9d52f00.png)
 ![about you](https://user-images.githubusercontent.com/23310908/33604780-15762f00-d9af-11e7-904b-8d54d88cfa66.png)

-We started by building prototypes in Figma to help map the user journey more thoroughly.

-With Samantha's help and feedback, we redesigned the first prototype to adapt it to SENDCO's needs and branding.
+With Samantha's help and feedback, we refined the designs to adapt it to SENDCO's needs and branding.

 As a result, we can present you with this prototype, which is not a functional app but a proof of concept.